cdaringe/pr-police/README.md

 ### _FS Custom Configuration_
 ___

-Each team's Heroku instance should be configured to match a specifically-named branch.
-Example: Tree's Gold Squardon utilizes the `fs-bot-github-pr-tree-gold` branch, and is named such in Heroku.
+If desired, a team's Heroku instance can be configured to use a specifically-named branch.
+Example: If Tree's Gold Squadron wants specific formatting, it utilizes the `fs-bot-github-pr-tree-gold` branch, named exactly after its Heroku instance, and keys automatic deploys to that branch.

 Run via: `heroku local`